 The student cohort on the programme is quite small, which potentially raises concerns about the viability of classes with very few students, but in practice class sizes are good (8-10 students even for the smallest classes) given the sharing of courses across programmes and across years within each programme.
-Teaching seems to be delivered in 3 hour blocks, which must pose challenges for teaching staff in keeping students engaged.
-In-house teaching delivery was in the past augmented by a visiting speakers programme, but this has been cancelled due to budget restrictions.
+Teaching seems to be delivered in 3 hour blocks, which must

-Students on the programme come from quite a diverse range of academic backgrounds, but teaching staff articulated a range of strategies for coping with differing degrees of familiarity with the subject material.
+Students on the programme come from a diverse range of academic backgrounds, but teaching staff articulated a range of strategies for coping with differing degrees of familiarity with the subject material.
 The students we met were clearly very engaged and enthusiastic about their courses and the teaching staff, particularly the programme coordinators.
 Students did however suggest that more practice presenting in English would be useful (e.g. in preparation for conference presentations).